rust-lang/book/src/ch01-03-hello-cargo.md

 Hello, world!
 ```

+Using `cargo run` is more convenient than having to remember to run `cargo
+build` and then use the whole path to the binary, so most developers use `cargo
+run`.

 Notice that this time we didn’t see output indicating that Cargo was compiling
 `hello_cargo`.
-Cargo figured out that the files hadn’t changed, so it just ran
+Cargo figured out that the files hadn’t changed, so it didn’t
-the binary.
-If you had modified your source code, Cargo would have rebuilt the
+rebuild but just ran the binary.
+If you had modified your source code, Cargo
-project before running it, and you would have seen this output:
+would have rebuilt the project before running it, and you would have seen this
+output:

 ```console
 $ cargo run